 While my manuscript for Finding Faith (no longer in print) was being prepared for publication, I received an invitation to be on a writer’s workshop panel titled “From a Great Idea to a Book.”
 The panel members included a national best-selling author of 17 books translated into 19 languages who had won numerous awards.
 As the panel discussed how to turn a great idea into a book, she made a comment that revealed the state of publishing: “I am reluctant to give new writers advice because publishing has become the Wild West.”

 I entered this untamed new frontier at the birth of publishing’s transformation in the early 2000.
-While teaching in a church I began writing my own curriculum.
+While teaching in a church, I began writing curriculum.
 The students liked the material and told me “You should be published”, which I dismissed as ridiculous.
 Eventually, circumstances removed everything from my life except the option to pursue publishing.
 I hired a professional editor for an honest opinion, because friends love you and want to encourage you, but they may not know what they are talking about.
 The editor concurred with my friends.
 He loved my feeble attempt at a manuscript and suggested a new publishing house called Publish America.

 Publish America advertised themselves as a Traditional Publisher.
 But they were not traditional in the traditional definition of traditional publishing.
 A traditional publisher, in most cases, requires an agent.
-The agent negotiates your contract obtaining the best deal possible.
-Publishers will pay an advance based on how may copies the publisher thinks they can sell.
+The agent negotiates your contract, getting the best deal possible.
+Publishers will pay an advance based on how many copies the publisher thinks they can sell.
 The average advance paid to a new author is 2,500.
 After the publisher has recouped the advance, the author receives royalties of about $1 per book.
 If the author had an agent, the agent will get 15% of the advance and royalties, which reduces your 2500 advance to about 2100 and your $1 royalty to .85 cents.
 Most new authors sell around 300 copies.
-If you sell 5,000 you are considered a success.
+If you sell 5,000, you are considered a success.
 Bear in mind these figures are not set in stone.
 There are a lot of variables at play.

 Traditional publishers invest more money than the advance they pay the author because they will bear the loss if the book does not sell.
 The only thing the author loses is his or her rights to the manuscript until and if those rights are returned.
 A lot of this depends on your contract.

-At one time the only other option was self-publishing, which is the equivalent of opening a small business.
+At one time, the only other option was self-publishing, which is the equivalent of opening a small business.
 You don’t need an agent, so you keep the 15% he or she would have taken.
 You keep your rights and have full control over the production of the manuscript.
-You keep all of the profits, but you also pay for everything.
+You keep all the profits, but you also pay for everything.
 Self-publishing is expensive.
 You run the risks of a substantial financial loss if the book does not sell.

 A friend self-published a children’s book.
 She borrowed $10,000.
 She edited the book.
 Paid a graphic artist to design the pictures and cover.
 Paid a printer to print the book.
 Bought the books in bulk to keep printing cost low.
 Then she had to pay all of her marketing expense.
 But she did very well because she found access to her niche market in public and private schools.
 She sent order forms to the teachers, the teachers sent the forms home with the children.
 She came to the school, did a presentation, and delivered the pre-sold books.
-The last time I talked to her she had sold 7000 books.
-She grossed $100,000.
+The last time I talked to her, she had sold 7000 books and grossed $100,000.
 It’s possible to do well, but it is a lot of work.
-Every time I talk to her she tells me how tired she is.
+Every time I talk to her, she tells me how tired she is.